goldman-gp-ebi/SWAMPy/README.md

 # Run the example simulation.
 # This creates a synthetic metagenome from the fasta files in the example/genomes folder, using relative genome proportions
 # from the example/abundances.tsv.
 # The primers used are from the ARTIC protocol v1; compared to v3, the primers marked as 'alt' are removed.
+For details, please see the potential bugs section below.

 python simulate_metagenome.py